 ImageDefinition

 ImageDefinition is a specialized CoValue designed specifically for managing images in Jazz applications.
-It extends beyond basic file storage by supporting multiple resolutions of the same image and progressive loading patterns.
+It extends beyond basic file storage by supporting a blurry placeholder, built-in resizing, and progressive loading patterns.

 Beyond ImageDefinition, Jazz offers higher-level functions and components that make it easier to use images: